freeCodeCamp/freeCodeCamp/README.md

 as opposed to server-side frameworks like Express, Flask, Rails, Django.
 Not only would you need to know how to use Express in this case, but also the client-side framework of your choice, which in itself is not a trivial task.
 And then there is a whole different process for authentication with single page applications.
-It's best if you use a boilerplate of choice for your particular client-side framework and just grab the pieces you need from the Hackathon Starter.
+If you insist on using a client-side framework, it's best if you use a boilerplate of choice for your particular client-side framework and just grab the pieces you need from the Hackathon Starter.

 HOW IT WORKS